 Peyote’s Dance further solidifies the bands mastery of all things doom, with a majestic display of musicianship.
 Somewhat a hybrid of doom and prog, with a generous splattering of ethereal vocals, it has an enthralling theatrical feel to it all.
 As this track dies off, it makes way for the real talking point of the EP, and that is the cover.

 To take a track as iconic as Fleetwood Mac’s The Chain and make the bold move to cover it is either an incredibly brave move, or musical suicide.

 In all my years of listening to heavy music, there aren’t many cover versions which have come along and been as sublime as the original.
 There’s probably a handful which actually do justice to the original, but the theme seems to split into either a straight copy or a reimagining of the original completely.

-What GOTT have done is taken the original, and ever so slightly reworked it, without losing any of its original charm.
+What Gott have done is taken the original, and ever so slightly reworked it, without losing any of its original charm.
 I’m not a fan of Fleetwood Mac personally, I know two or three songs, at most.
-For me, this track is iconic, as in the UK it used to get used on the titles for the Formula 1 Championship on the BBC, and the wonderful second half of the track has been forever forged into my brain because of it.
+For me, this track is iconic, as in the UK it was used on the titles for the Formula 1 Championship on the BBC, and the wonderful second half of the track has been forever forged into my brain because of it.
 If you don’t recognise it, it’s the bass rumble that starts midway through.
 You may think you don’t recognise it, but you will.

-What GOTT have done is update the original track, without losing any of its charm, and cleaned up the second half, without forfeiting any of its pace or drive.
+What Gott have done is update the original track, without losing any of its charm, and cleaned up the second half, without forfeiting any of its pace or drive.

-It finishes the EP perfectly, and stamps home the thought that if this is the shape of things to come from the band, then GOTT are going to be something really monumental in the years to come, so keep an eye, and an ear, open for them.
+It finishes the EP perfectly, and stamps home the thought that if this is the shape of things to come from the band, then Gott are going to be something really monumental in the years to come, so keep an eye, and an ear, open for them.

 Scribed by: Lee Beamish